Does Renters Insurance Cover Natural Disasters?

 Fire, lightning, and wildfires

 Fire and lightning damage is one of the core perils protected against by renters insurance coverage — this includes wildfires.
 If you live in a wildfire-prone region, like many parts of California, double-check with your insurance company that your policy covers damage caused by fires and wildfires.
-In some especially vulnerable locations, insurance companies withhold wildfire coverage because of the elevated risk and the likelihood of facing damages too expensive to cover via total loss claim payments.
+In some especially vulnerable locations, insurance companies withhold wildfire coverage due to the elevated risk and the likelihood of damage too expensive to cover through total-loss claim payments.

 Windstorms and hail damage are common side effects of hurricanes.
 Though renters insurance never covers hurricane damage as a whole, your renters policy may cover damage sustained via wind or hail.
 For example, renters insurance would cover your bike if it were damaged in a hailstorm, but not if it was damaged due to a hurricane.
 You'd need to prove to your insurer that the hail caused the damage.